New at FBTS: Butterflies Love Perennial Echeandia Texensis

 Echeandia is a New World genus named for Spanish botanist Pedro Gregorio Echeandía (1746-1817) and ranges from the Southwest to South America.
 According to The Plant List, the genus contains 80 species of craglilies.

-Although extremely drought resistant, E. texensis isn't averse to average watering when local rainfall is scarce, and it's known to adapt well to moist, southeastern gardens.
-But be careful not to overwater, because it is one of our blue tag plants that need sharp drainage to avoid root rot.
+Even though its foliage is petite -- just 18 inches tall and 24 inches wide -- grows tall flower stalks in autumn reaching up to 72 inches.
+It is extremely drought resistant, yet responds well to average watering when local rainfall is scarce.
+It's known to adapt well to moist, southeastern gardens, but be careful not to overwater because it is one of our blue tag plants that need sharp drainage to avoid root rot.

 More Information from FBTS